Hyperfocus by Chris Bailey

 3. Habitual

-Scatterfocus is all about letting ideas enter your brain, this will only happen if you make yourself free.
+Scatterfocus is all about letting ideas flow into your mind, but this can only happen when you allow yourself to be free.

-If you’re working on some project or writing a book, sometime you will run out of ideas and this is that time when you should take a small break…
+When you’re working on a project or writing a book, there will be times when you run out of ideas.
+That’s when it’s time to take a small break.

-You can take bath, go for a run, take a small vacation, go for a long drive, or read books.
+You can take a bath, go for a run, take a short vacation, go for a long drive, or read a book.

-Taking long walks helps me to focus on my work, for you, it might be different.
+For me, taking long walks helps me refocus on my work.
+For you, it might be different.

 HyperFocus Review

-To get the best out of yourself, you need to be happy and healthy, you should exercise every day, read books, spend time with your loved ones, and don’t think too much about the past and future, and be in present…
+To get the best out of yourself, you need to focus on being happy and healthy.
+Exercise daily, read books, spend time with your loved ones, and avoid overthinking about the past and future.
+Just be in the present.

-After reading this book, one thing is for sure, you won’t waste your time on unnecessary things…
+After reading this book, one thing is for sure: you won’t waste time on unnecessary things.

-So should you read the HyperFocus Book? the answer is YES but read it when you haven’t read books like Atomic Habit, Rework, or even the 7 habits of highly effective people.
+So, should you read HyperFocus?
+The answer is YES, but only if you haven’t read books like Atomic Habits, Rework, or even Productive mindset.

 Love What You Read, You Might Like These too…